 Girls who have the HPV vaccine before they’re exposed to the HPV virus have a lower risk of developing VAIN.
 But the risk of high-grade VAIN is not reduced in girls who receive the HPV vaccine after they have been exposed to HPV.

 A condition called VAIN can mean you are more at risk of getting vaginal cancer.
 VAIN stands for vaginal intraepithelial neoplasia.
 It means there are changes to the cells in the inner lining of the vagina.
 Some of these changes could become cancerous if not treated.

-If you’ve had cervical cancer or pre cancerous changes in your cervical cells, you have an increased risk of developing vaginal cancer.
+If you have had cervical cancer or pre cancerous changes in your cervical cells, there is some evidence you may have an increased risk of developing vaginal cancer.
 Pre cancerous cervical cell changes are also called cervical dysplasia or cervical intraepithelial neoplasia (CIN).